Learn How to Become a Private Detective through Training and Certification in Illinois

 Private Investigator Salary Information for Illinois*

-According to the Bureau of Labor Statistics (BLS), the average annual salary for private investigators in Illinois was $65,670 as of May 2020.
-The real money in this field comes to those who have earned their share of experience and built a reputation for getting the job done, with the top 10% here earning an average of $91,420 during this time.
+According to the Bureau of Labor Statistics (BLS), the average annual salary for private investigators in Illinois is $66,290 as of May 2023.
+The real money in this field comes to those who have earned their share of experience and built a reputation for getting the job done, with the top 10% here earning a salary that starts at $93,100.

 To qualify for licensure as a PI in Illinois, you’ll need to show proof of at least three years (out of the last five years) of experience as a full-time private detective or a full-time investigator with a local, state, or federal governmental agency.